Interplay between non-interfering neutrino exchange mechanisms and nuclear matrix elements in $0\nu\beta\beta$ decay: Sets of nuclear matrix elements

 Figure~\ref{Fig_02} shows the heavy-to-light NME ratios for each pair $(i,\,j)$ among the (Xe, Ge, Mo) isotopes, relevant for future ton-scale projects in nEXO, LEGEND, and CUPID.
 One can make considerations similar to Fig.~\ref{Fig_01} about the overall scatter of points (large, two-sided or one-sided) and about the occurrence of (non)degenerate cases.
 For later purposes, each point is distinguished by the same NME set number reported in Table~\ref{Tab:NME} (first column).

 A few comments are in order, about the issues of $g_A$ quenching \cite{Suhonen:2017krv} and additional short-range contributions \cite{Cirigliano:2018hja,Jokiniemi:2021qqv} in $0\nu\beta\beta$ decay.
 It is still matter of debate if, in $0\nu\beta\beta$ decay, the bare value $g_A=1.276$ should be effectively quenched by an isotope-dependent factor $q<1$ as in other observed weak-interaction processes, reducing NMEs dominated by axial-vector components by $\sim q^2$, and thus the expected decay rates by $\sim q^4$.
 It may be expected that quenching effects, if any, largely cancel in the NME ratios $(M_{N,i}/M_{\nu,i})$ that govern the (non)degeneracy of light and heavy neutrino mechanisms.
-In that case, the qualitative results of our degeneracy analysis would not be altered, but quantitative bounds on the effective parameters $m_\nu$ and $m_N$ would be weakened.
+This can be explicitly verified for some NME calculations in Table~\ref{Tab:NME} (numbered as 8--12, 14, and 15), where the axial NME components have been separately reported.
+For a typical quenching factor $q=0.79$ (leading to $qg_A\simeq 1)$ \cite{Suhonen:2017krv}, we find that the NME ratios are generally altered by $\lesssim 10\%$ (and only in one case by 15\%), namely, by much less than the overall spread in Figs.~\ref{Fig_01} and \ref{Fig_02}.
+Therefore, in the presence of quenching, the qualitative results of our degeneracy analysis would not be significantly altered, although the quantitative bounds on the effective parameters $m_\nu$ and $m_N$ would be weakened.
 In the absence of clear indications about quenching effects in $0\nu\beta\beta$ decay, we assume $q=1$ for the sake of simplicity; see also related comments in \cite{Lisi:2022nka}.
 Concerning recently discussed short-range effects (whose size and sign are still uncertain \cite{Pompa:2023jxc}), for different mechanisms they may contribute in different ways, not cancelling in NME ratios \cite{Agostini:2022bjh}.
 While waiting for future progress on these issues, for the purposes of this work we surmise that the current factor-of-three spread of NMEs and of their ratios, as reported above, is already large enough to qualitatively cover the effects of ``uncertain uncertainties,'' such as those related to $g_A$ quenching and short-range contributions.

 We conclude this section by completing the notation related to Eq.~(\ref{Tlightheavy}).
 As in \cite{Lisi:2022nka}, we use the following units:

 The phase space factors $G_i$ are taken from \cite{Deppisch:2020ztt} and, in our notation and units, they read: